twbs/bootstrap/site/content/docs/5.3/customize/css-variables.md

 ## Focus variables

-<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.3.0</small>
+{{< added-in "5.3.0" >}}

 Bootstrap provides custom `:focus` styles using a combination of Sass and CSS variables that can be optionally added to specific components and elements.
 We do not yet globally override all `:focus ` styles.

-In our Sass, we set default values that can be customized pre-compiling.
+In our Sass, we set default values that can be customized before compiling.

 {{< scss-docs name="focus-ring-variables" file="scss/_variables.scss" >}}